-How Zendaya’s Hairstylist Uses Heat Protectant Spray to Revive Hair Texture
+How Zendaya’s Hairstylist Uses Heat-Protectant Spray to Revive Hair Texture

 “The Greatest Showman” actress wore a striking, sculptural brown leather dress on the red carpet, and paired it with elegant (albeit enormous) gold disc earrings.
 But only true beauty connoisseurs know that her subtle, wet-looking hairstyle is what really stole the show.

-To achieve the balancing act of a natural and textured, yet sleek and sophisticated look, you might imagine Zendaya’s hair was weighed down by a variety of hairsprays, gels, and mousses.
-But the star’s celebrity hairstylist Ursula Stephen relied on just one product: heat protectant spray.
+You might imagine that to achieve the balancing act of a natural and textured, yet sleek and sophisticated look, Zendaya’s hair was weighed down by a variety of hairsprays, gels, and mousses.
+But the star’s celebrity hairstylist Ursula Stephen relied on just one product: heat-protectant spray.

 According to the beauty guru, the spray, which she uses as leave-in conditioner, does much more than just protect your strands from heat damage.
 It also adds extra moisture, rejuvenates natural curls, battles frizz, and boosts shine.